-Prerequisite: MUS 108 or consent of instructor.
+Prerequisite: MUS 108 with a grade of C or better or consent of instructor

 Corequisite: MUS 283.

 MUS 282 Music Theory II (3)

 A continuation of Music 281.
 Fundamental concepts in music theory are examined in detail: melodic, rhythmic, and harmonic materials; musical structure and form; composition and analysis.
 To be taken concurrently with MUS 284.
 (45 lecture hours) (DA)